Nardò and

 Acquaviva Castle

-The earliest records of the castle date from the second half of the 15th century, when its construction marked the transition from Angevin to Aragonese rule, which coincided with the establishment of the Acquaviva family in the city.
-The structure was the work of architect Giulio Antonio Acquaviva, duke of Atri and pupil of Francesco di Giorgio Martini.
-The manor was completed at the corners by four massive protruding almond-shaped towers; one of which was later rebuilt by Guercio di Puglia after the Neretina revolution of 1647 that broke out in conjunction with the popular uprising in Naples led by Masaniello; certainly the whole building was on four levels in which about 49 rooms were distributed.
-Of admirable workmanship remain the slightly projecting cornices of the highest part of the towers, which rest on small corbelled corbels.
-The main facade, decorated with an ashlar motif, is also the result of 19th-century remodeling, and today characterizes the final appearance of this now noble palace that houses the Town Hall.
+The first records of the castle date back to the second half of the 15th century, when its construction marked the transition from Angevin to Aragonese rule, which coincided in the city with the rise of the Acquaviva family.
+The structure was the work of architect Giulio Antonio Acquaviva, Duke of Atri and a pupil of Francesco di Giorgio Martini.
+The manor was completed at the corners by four massive almond-shaped protruding towers; one of which was later rebuilt by the “Guercio di Puglia” after the Neretine revolution of 1647, which broke out concurrently with the popular revolt in Naples led by Masaniello.
+The entire building originally spanned four levels with approximately 49 rooms.
+The slightly projecting cornices of the upper part of the towers, resting on small corbels, remain of admirable workmanship.
+The main facade, decorated with a rusticated motif, is also the result of 19th-century remodeling and today characterizes the definitive appearance of this noble palace, which houses the Town Hall.

-Salandra Square
+Piazza Salandra

-Museum of Memory and Hospitality
+Museum of Memory and Welcome

-In 2007 it was included by the Fondo Ambiente Italiano (FAI) in the list of "100 places to save."
+In 2007, it was included by the Fondo Ambiente Italiano (FAI) in the list of “100 places to save.”

 Santa Maria al Bagno